het-code-cafe/AI-tools-learning/docs/AI_sources.md

 Use this file to navigate between the documents.
 This document just contains links to different categories, sources can be found within the subdocuments.

-## Nederlandse Bronnen
+## Dutch/Nederlands (NL)

-Sources in the Dutch language or directly applicable to the Netherlands, where we are located.
+Sources in the Dutch language or directly applicable to the Netherlands can be found in the overview below.

 - [Nederlandse AI bronnen](AI_nl)